ethansilvas/splunk-logs-and-investigations/README.md

 Several MITRE ATT&CK techniques use PsExec and its high-level permissions to conduct attacks.
 Some common Sysmon event codes that relate to these attacks are 13, 11, 17, and 18.

-Leveraging event code 13, which is for registry value sets, takes a lot of involvement:
+Leveraging event code 13, which is for registry value sets, takes a lot of involvement.
+However, using some resources like [Splunking with Sysmon](https://hurricanelabs.com/splunk-tutorials/splunking-with-sysmon-part-3-detecting-psexec-in-your-environment/) can provide some well crafted searches:

 ![](Images/Pasted%20image%2020231117153244.png)